Adonis-Stavridis/Doge-Extension/README.md

 # Doge in Visual Studio Code

-This is a cosmetic extension to add your favorite Dogelore characters into Visual Studio Code.
+This is a cosmetic extension to add Dogelore characters into Visual Studio Code.

 When hovering above the name of the characters in your code, a popup will appear with his/her image.